Probing Three-Dimensional Magnetic Fields: IV -- Synchrotron Polarization Derivative and Vision Transformer: Methodology

 \textbf{Random Cropping:} One effective technique is random cropping \citep{2018arXiv181109030T}, which involves extracting smaller patches of size $22\times22$ cells from the input images.
 This method not only enlarges the dataset but also introduces varied perspectives, thereby enhancing the model's exposure to different features within the maps of synchrotron polarization derivative.
 The choice of $22\times22$ cells is deliberate to mitigate the effects of numerical turbulence dissipation and maintain high-resolution prediction.
 As studied by \citet{2024arXiv240407806H}, different sizes do not impact deep learning models' accuracy after sufficient training, but only the output magnetic field map's resolution.

-\textbf{Random Rotation:} Furthermore, images exhibit a lack of rotational invariance from the computational model’s perspective.
+\textbf{Random Rotation:} Furthermore, images lack rotational invariance from the computational model’s perspective.
 Since each image cell corresponds to an element in a matrix, rotating an image changes the matrix’s element arrangement, presenting the image as novel data to the model \citep{10.1145/1273496.1273556}.
-This property is utilized in two ways: first, by randomly rotating the $22\times22$-cell patches to further augment the training dataset, and second, by using the original, unrotated datasets for validation, thereby generating a prediction test scenario.
+This property is utilized in two ways: first, by randomly rotating the $22\times22$-cell patches to augment the training dataset further, and second, by using the original, unrotated datasets for validation, thereby generating a prediction test scenario.

-For each training iteration, approximately 0.2 million sub-fields are fed into the ViT model.
+Approximately 0.2 million sub-fields are fed into the ViT model for each training iteration.
 We conducted 100 training iterations, continuing until the loss function indicated saturation, suggesting that the model parameters had converged effectively.